 Lobo is the last of his kind, having committed complete genocide by killing all the other Czarnians for fun.
 As a Czarnian, Lobo is shown to be on par with Superman in terms of strength.

-His amazingly rapid regeneration factor is legendary, as he will apparently heal from any injury.
-He demonstrated this – are you ready? -when he regenerate out of a pool of his own blood.
+His amazingly rapid regeneration factor is legendary, as he will heal from any injury.
+He demonstrated this – are you ready? -when he regenerates out of a pool of his blood.

 Rick Jones is a young man who was transformed into a blue Hulk-like creature, calling himself A-Bomb.
 In his new Gamma-powered form, Rick is much like the original Hulk incarnation in that he could not remember being anybody else once the transformation was complete, had a temper that flared easily, and simplified speech patterns.

 We sure couldn’t leave the big blue Boy Scout out of this list.
-What hasn’t been saying about the Man of Steel?
+What hasn’t been said about the Man of Steel?
 Clark Kent is a super powerful and nigh-indestructible alien from the planet Krypton.
-The powerful superhero Superman, defends the people of Earth from threats, using the alias Superman.
+Superman defends the people of Earth from threats, using the alias Superman.

 It should come as no surprise that our number one pick for this list is Dr. Manhattan.
-After all, nobody can be bluer than this naked, glowing, matter-manipulating superhero who became an icon overnight, following his appearance in the Watchmen live-action movie.
+After all, nobody can be bluer than this naked, bald character who became an icon overnight, following his appearance in the Watchmen live-action movie.

 Blue and Yellow Superheroes